-C. Miscellaneous Charges: (Revised 3-11-09) In order to recover the cost associated with afterhours service calls, late payments, returned checks, disconnections, reconnections and other damages sustained by the District, the specified items listed below are charged to Consumers; the dollar amounts associated with each item are determined by the Board and are attached hereto as Appendix D.
+C. Miscellaneous Charges: (Revised 3-11-09, Appendix D revised 3-8-21) In order to recover the cost associated with afterhours service calls, late payments, returned checks, disconnections, reconnections and other damages sustained by the District, the specified items listed below are charged to Consumers; the dollar amounts associated with each item are determined by the Board and are attached hereto as Appendix D.